maraoz/automate-ubuntu-backup/README.md

 You'll be promted for a passphrase to encrypt your ssh keys.
 Remember it!

 ### Restore
-To restore, download your file from Dropbox, Google Drive, etc. and run:
+To restore, download your backup directory from Dropbox, Google Drive, etc. and run:
 ```
 $ sh restore.sh path/to/backup/dir
 ```